glue-viz/glue/doc/customizing_guide/viewer.rst

-For the specific case of selecting attributes from the data, we also provide a class :class:`~glue.core.data_combo_helper.ComponentIDComboHelper` that can automatically keep the attributes for datasets in sync with the choices in a :class:`~glue.external.echo.SelectionCallbackProperty` class.
+For the specific case of selecting attributes from the data, we also provide a class :class:`~glue.core.data_combo_helper.ComponentIDComboHelper` that can automatically keep the attributes for datasets in sync with the choices in a :class:`~echo.SelectionCallbackProperty` class.
 Here's an example of how to use it::

     class TutorialViewerState(ViewerState):